 Children are play experts!
 Play is an area where kids are often much more skilled than us adults.
 They are less inhibited, have more energy and enthusiasm, and they definitely have more stamina!
 This is one of the many reasons why play can be an area where children can regain a lot of their dignity, confidence and self-esteem.

-Play dissipates tension
+Power Reversal play dissipates tension

 We see more of the power of play when we exaggerate any clumsiness, fears, awkwardness, and being uncoordinated.
 This which honestly doesn’t take much faking on my part, which my kids find endlessly amusing!
 Or we can feign forgetting how to count from 1 to 10 or remembering which colour is which.